Dominique Benicheti

-Dominique Benichetti (May 16, 1943-July 29, 2011) was a French film director and producer known for documentaries, pioneering work on 3D film, animation, and special projects.
+Dominique Benichetti (16 May 1943 - 29 July 2011) was a French film director and producer known for documentaries, pioneering work on 3D film, animation, and special projects.

 Early life

 Dominique was born in Paris in 1943.
-He studied at the National School for Applied Arts, the National Superior School of Fine Arts, and the Institute for Advanced Cinematographic Studies (IDHEC) in Animation.
+He studied at the École nationale supérieure des arts appliqués et des métiers d'art (ENSAAMA), the École nationale supérieure des beaux-arts (ENSBA), and the Institut des hautes études cinématographiques (IDHEC) in Animation.

 Career

 Over the course of his professional life, Benichetti directed and produced more than 30 films.
 He worked on documentaries, educational, scientific, institutional, and corporate films.
 He was active in animation, and was a creative and technical consultant on many 3D and large format (70mm) film projects.
 He advised on 3D technology for The Futuroscope Park in Poitiers, France.

 Benichetti was also active in the United States, teaching documentary filmmaking at Harvard University, as well as working at the Jefferson Laboratories of Experimental Physics, and the Harvard Smithsonian Center for Astrophysics.
 In Hollywood, he worked at Gower Studios as a consultant stereographer.